 When the respondent completed the interview, and a project is not a longitudinal study, often there is no use anymore for the client to keep the respondent data.
 In the light of GDPR removing or anonymizing that data even becomes a necessity.

 In such case, it makes sense that the respondent data is 'disconnected' from the answers by removing the personally identifiable information from the sample data.
 Let's see how Nebu Dub InterViewer handles that for you.

-Indeed, the functionality we're introducing in this blog post is one of key elements of complying with the GDPR as it fulfills four of six GDPR principles.
+Indeed, the functionality we're introducing in this blog post is one of key elements of complying with the GDPR as it fulfils four of six GDPR principles.
 Having an ability to set up an automated flow on how sample data will be processed in a project upfront will help fieldwork and marketing researchers adhere to:

 Purpose of limitations principleby assuring that sample data will be used only for the initial purpose a respondent actively agreed upon